lufebose/Data-Science-Portfolio/README.md

 #
 i.
 Analyzed the utilization of Capital Controls in Chile during the 1990s to prevent the appreciation of the Chilean Peso.

+ii.
+Used the TNT small-open economy model to analyze the macroeconomic conditions of Chile during the Capital Control period.

 Full Document here: [Capital Controls in Chile in the 1990s.pdf](https://github.com/lufebose/R-Data-Science-Portfolio/files/10777947/Capital.Controls.in.Chile.in.the.1990s.pdf)

+#

 Project X: Analyzing Bitcoin (BTC) price while inflation expectations are high
 #